Martha Karua: 2022 general election

 On 3 June 2022, presidential candidate Raila Odinga named Karua as his running mate making her the first woman in Kenyan history to run for a political ticket of a major political party.
 This meant that a win for Odinga's Azimio la Umoja–One Kenya Coalition Party in August 2022 would have made her the first Kenyan woman Deputy President, and the highest ranking Kenyan woman in history.

 Reputation

 At one time in her Kirinyaga District when KANU was still in power, Karua walked out on President Moi who was then addressing a crowd at the district's stadium.
 This was an unusual display of open defiance against Moi, who was then feared and ruled the country as an authoritarian.

 She has been an activist for the widening of democratic space and gender issues in Kenya.
 She has been involved in championing women's rights through public interest litigation, lobbying and advocacy for laws that enhance and protect women's rights.
 This was through her work with various women's organizations, particularly the International Federation of Women Lawyers (FIDA-Kenya) and the League of Kenya Women Voters.

+Karua is part of the legal team for the Ugandan opposition politician Kizza Besigye.
+On 22 June 2026, she was arbitrarily detained at Entebbe International Airport before being forcibly deported from Uganda.